James was elected in December 2019 as the MP for North West Norfolk.

 He is a member of a number of All Party Parliamentary Groups including the Armed Forces; Veterans; Cricket; Dark Skies; Motor Neurone Disease; Gambling Related Harms; and Motorsport.

-As well as supporting Norwich City, James is delighted that the Linnets have been promoted and looks forward to watching more games at the Walks.
+As well as supporting Norwich City, James regularly watches the Linnets at the Walks.

 He lives in the constituency and will often be found running, or cycling, around the countryside or on the coast.